 Method 8: Update Smart TV Firmware

 The update brings new features to the smart TV.
 In addition, if your Vizio smart TV is missing the 5Ghz support.
 Then the update can add that feature to the smart TV.
-As a result, Vizio smart TV won’t connect to 5G WiFi issue which can be fixed.
+As a result, Vizio smart TV won’t connect to the 5G WiFi issue which can be fixed.

 To update the firmware of the Vizio smart TV, apply the given steps: